Affording a Mirman Experience

 Yes, every family is required to submit their current financial data in the SSS form by the required deadline.

 Who needs to complete the SSS form?

 All parents or guardians who have a legal right to make decisions on a child’s education need to complete the SSS form.

 How is Tuition Assistance determined?

-Mirman School has a Tuition Assistance Committee that reviews each SSS application.
-We primarily rely on the recommendation from SSS to inform our decisions to award or deny a grant.
+Tuition Assistance applications are evaluated based on the SSS submission.
+SSS is an independent 3rd party system that is used by most independent schools.
+SSS makes a recommendation for an award based on your specific financial information.
+Mirman has a Tuition Assistance Committee made up of a small number of Administrative personnel.
+This Committee reviews each SSS application and primarily rely on the recommendation from SSS to inform decisions to award or deny a grant.
 A budget is approved by the Board of Trustees on the amount of Tuition Assistance grants each year.
 The Committee approves grants up to that amount.
 Current families on Tuition Assistance are given priority and the remaining funds available are distributed based on the financial needs of the new applicants received.
-Unfortunately we are unable to provide 100% of the requested assistance.
+Unfortunately, we are unable to provide 100% of the requested assistance.

 Is my Tuition Assistance information confidential?